DrChooper/teaching/extras/bcftool1.md

 ### Expected Findings in a Chloroplast Genome from the Same Species

-- **Haploid Nature**: The chloroplast genome is haploid, so there should be only one allele at each position—matching the reference genome (nRefHom).
+- **Haploid Nature**: The chloroplast genome is haploid, so there should be only one allele at each position—matching the reference genome.
 - **Absence of Variation**: Since all samples come from the same species, you would expect very few, if any, variants.
 Ideally, the counts for nNonRefHom (non-reference homozygous) and nHets (heterozygous sites) should be zero.
-- **Consistency Across Samples**: All samples should display similar or identical variant statistics if they are from the same species and there is no contamination.
+- **Consistency Across Samples**: All samples should display similar or near identical variant statistics if they are from the same species and there is no contamination.

 ### Observations in the Output